isaacjeffersonlee/maths-python-solvers/README.md

 ### Dependencies
 The following are libraries used:

 - sympy
+- numpy
+- matplotlib
 - fractions
 - pickle
 - os
 - sys
-- IPython.display
+- IPython
 - jupyter

-However I'm pretty sure the only libraries not in the base python install are sympy and jupyter:
+However I'm pretty sure the only libraries not in the base python install are sympy, numpy, matplotlib and jupyter:
 ```
 pip install sympy
+pip install numpy
+pip install matplotlib
 pip install jupyter
 ```